 Affect, Self-Paced Exercise and Self-Determination Theory: Part 2

 So let’s assume for a second that the goal of exercise is to generate a positive affect, working from the assumption that this will give the greatest likelihood of keeping the person coming back and getting into a consistent routine.
 Which is not only fairly common sensical but supported by the research.
 How do we do that?

 Research on exercise (mostly aerobic) has found that certain types of activity are more likely to generate a positive affect in beginners/the obese than others.
 I’d note that some other, really complex studies, find that differences in brain function suggest individual differences in how people’s affect change with different types of training but that’s far more complex than I have space to get into here.

-In one specific study, exercise below, at or above the ventilatory threshold (VT, essentially the same as the lactate threshold, a bunch of other stuff as discussed in Predictors of Endurance Training Performance, just think of it as the highest intensity you can maintain for about an hour) were examined for its impact on affect after the training.
+In one specific study, exercise below, at or above the ventilatory threshold (VT, essentially the same as the lactate threshold).
+Just think of it as the highest intensity you can maintain for about an hour) were examined for its impact on affect after the training.

 The study found this: